 Continuing Education Accreditation

 *The Feeling Good Institute (FGI) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Feeling Good Institute maintains responsibility for this program and its content.
+Feeling Good Institute Inc. is recognized by the New York State Education Department's State Board for Psychology as an approved provider of continuing education for licensed psychologists #PSY-0175.
 This course has been approved by FGI as a NAADAC Approved Education Provider, for 21 CEs.
 NAADAC Provider #149212.
 The Feeling Good Institute (FGI) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6750.
 Programs that do not qualify for NBCC credit are clearly identified.
 FGI is solely responsible for all aspects of the programs.
-Feeling Good Institute, #1442 is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Feeling Good Institute maintains responsibility for this course.
-Ace provider approval period: 05/30/2021-05/30/2024.
+Feeling Good Institute, #1442, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 05/30/2021-05/30/2024.
 Social workers completing this course receive 21 continuing education credits.
-A certificate of attendance will be emailed to attendees who attend 100% of the training within a week of completion of the course survey..
+Feeling Good Institute, Inc. is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0678.
+A certificate of attendance will be emailed to attendees who attend 100% of the training within a week of completion of the workshop survey.
 Individuals with disabilities requiring special accommodations please contact Dr. Maor Katz at email@example.com.

 Lorraine Wong, PhD, is a Board Certified, licensed clinical psychologist with a private practice at The Feeling Good Institute in Mountain View, CA. She works with a wide range of emotional and interpersonal difficulties.
 Some of her areas of specialization include low self-esteem, anxiety, panic and disordered eating.
 She is a Level Four Certified TEAM-CBT therapist, which means she has extensive training in a cutting-edge CBT based treatment approach developed by David Burns, MD at Stanford University.
 She is also certified in Family Based Therapy (FBT), evidence-based treatment for eating disorders.